-This is a new plan option available in 2017.
 The HDHP Basic is compatible with a health savings account (HSA).

 Chevron Medical HMO Plans are offered based on your zip code, so not everyone will have this option.
 With an HMO plan, you must use a provider who's in the network to receive coverage.
 Otherwise, those services will not be covered (except in emergencies).

 - 415-972-8300 (Outside the U.S.)

 visit delta online

 The Mental Health and Substance Abuse (MHSA) Plan, administered by Beacon Health Options, provides confidential support for a wide range of personal issues – from everyday challenges to more serious problems.
 You and your covered dependents have access to support services 24 hours a day for a variety of concerns such as: depression, stress and anxiety, parenting and family problems or relationship difficulties.

 For questions about pre-65 Chevron group health coverage contact the HR Service Center to speak with a Customer Service Representative.

 - View personal pre-65 health coverage information online on the BenefitConnect website.